-- Validating the will, if one exists
+- Proving the will, if there is one.

 Probate Laws in Texas & North Carolina